MartinSilverio/fe-skillz/README.md

+# How to run the project

+To run the project, you can use `npm start` and it will start up on localhost:3000.

+You can use `npm test` to run the tests.

 # Front End Skill Assesment

 Thank you so much for your interest in a position on the Front End Development team at The Wonderful Company.
 We are very excited to continue our interview process with you!